tools4ds/DS701-Course-Notes/README.md

 ## Creating Jupyter Notebooks

-To create Jupyter notebook versions of each of the lecture notes, run `./cmd-cnvt-jupyter.sh` from the `ds701_book` folder.
-It renders the Jupyter notebooks into the `_jupyter` folder which is listed in `.gitignore` and shouldn't be checked into the repo.
+To create Jupyter notebook versions of each of the lecture notes, run `./cmd-cnvt-to-jupyter.sh` from the `ds701_book` folder.
+It renders the Jupyter notebooks into the `jupyter_notebooks` folder if the associated .qmd file has been modified.

+> Whenever you change in any `.qmd` file that has python in it, re-run
+> `./cmd-cnvt-to-jupyter.sh` and commit `jupyter_notebooks`.

 ## (deprecated) Rendering the Book